 We tend to our sick children when no one else can, we miss classes when they’re sick, or when childcare has fallen through for the 100th time.
 And whilst we communicate and plan and organise and refer back to “Nellie’s 10 points for success”, they do not always work, and what good is another list anyway when it’s like you’re sinking!

 Life doesn’t stop because we choose to study and strive to succeed and build a solid future for our families and communities.
 It goes on with a vengeance, and yet we rally and hold it all together and we do succeed even when it feels like it is too much.

 So what is my answer?
 Well again, there isn’t one.
 Studying with children is so hard but it is also so incredibly rewarding and such an amazing experience.
 So whilst I’ve given you all a list of ‘what do do’s’, the best piece of advice I could give you all is simply be kind to yourself.
 You can absolutely do this and get that degree!
 It doesn’t matter how long it takes, or whether that person over there is getting HD’s and you’re getting P’s or C’s.
 You’re raising up our next generations and this student life is just one part of your existence.

 We provide strength for so many in our lives.
-We nurture, we support, we listen, we encourage… and then with the little that is left we build ourselves… we are her, and it is Because of her we can.
+We nurture, we support, we listen, we encourage and then with the little that is left we build ourselves.